pipesort/react-native-lights/Readme.md

 + Give us some :star2: stars
 + Follow us on [Twitter](https://twitter.com/pipesort)
-+ Suggest new components, submit bugs and help us improve the library better
++ Suggest new components, submit bugs and help us improve the library.

 ## Licence

-MIT licence
+ISC licence

 ## From Developers